hoto/ansible-home-fedora/README.md

         ansible-playbook home.yml

 ## TODO
-* Automate: Turn off susspend when lid is closed Start -> Power -> 'When lid is closed -> do nothing'
 * Make `ctrl + alt + t` open Tilix
 * Task to force cloning this project but with ssh origin instead of https? remove .git or use ansible force?
 * Alt + mouse click -> move window, https://ask.fedoraproject.org/en/question/8267/alt-drag-to-move-windows-does-not-work-in-fedora-18/